 - A sub-antarctic garden with subzero temperatures houses cold-loving plants.
 A unique environment, but I didn’t venture in here, as it’s a little too cold for me.

-So that’s my fun visit to the royal botanical gardens of Tasmania.
+So that’s my fun visit to the Hobart botanical gardens of Tasmania.
 If you’re going to Tassie, be sure to check it out.
 Allow at least 2 hours.

 Bye for now.